Appleple47/Text-Counter/README.md

 ・Add a word and sentence count feature (completed on 24 Jan 2025)\
 ・Allow switching target count type (competed on 25 Jan 2025)\
 ・Add a wallpaper to the page (completed on 27 Jan 2025)\
-・Activate word and sentence counters\
+・Activate word and sentence counters (completed on Jan 2025)\
 ・Add a sharing button\
 ・Add ads, lol\
 ・Get some feedback\